-English Education Volunteers' primary project is based on capacity building through a unique one-on-one relationship with local teachers in a variety of classroom settings.
-Collaboration with counterpart teachers includes, but is not limited to: co-planning, co-teaching, material design and English language support.
-Volunteers also design and implement conversation clubs, and other teaching workshops.
-Volunteers can expect to work full time and develop a work plan with counterpart teachers and school leadership once in their community of service.
+English Education Volunteers' project is based on capacity building through a unique one-on-one relationship with local teachers in a variety of settings.
+Collaboration with counterpart teachers includes, but is not limited to, co-teaching, co-planning, material design and English language support.
+Volunteers also design and implement conversation clubs, exam prep courses, and other teaching workshops.
+Volunteers can expect to work full-time and develop a work plan with counterpart teachers and school leadership once in their community of service.
 Volunteers will also support the Ministry of Public Education by creating learning resources to be used for various curricular initiatives.

-Additionally, Volunteers focus on improving students' English competencies and confidence through a variety of engaging activities both inside and outside of a formal classroom setting.
-Volunteers will have the opportunity to support students and community members in extracurricular activities by designing and implementing after school activities, local and regional English festivals, English clubs, summer camps and community classes.
+Additionally, Volunteers focus on supporting students' English competencies and confidence through a variety of engaging activities both inside and outside of a formal classroom setting.
+Volunteers may have the opportunity to support students and community members in extracurricular activities by designing and implementing out-of-school activities, local and regional English festivals, English clubs, summer camps and community classes.

 COVID-19 Volunteer Activities

 As a Volunteer, you will be trained in how to best protect yourself from COVID-19 exposure and understand the impact of and steps to reduce stigma related to COVID-19.
 You may also have the opportunity to engage with your community on implementing or enhancing COVID-19 mitigation activities, such as COVID-19 prevention and risk reduction strategies including social distancing, hand washing, mask wearing, addressing myths and misconceptions related to these practices, and vaccine hesitancy.
 Activities will be tailored to address the COVID-19 circumstances in the communities where you will serve.

 Qualified candidates will have a Bachelor of Arts/Bachelor of Science degree in any discipline and a strong desire to teach English at the elementary level